kkahol-savor/azure-rag-template/README.md

-# HEALRAG: Azure RAG Template
+# Point32 Insurance RAG Assistant

-HEALRAG is a Python library for enabling Retrieval-Augmented Generation (RAG) creation using Azure services.
-It provides a comprehensive set of tools for managing document storage, search operations, and RAG-based response generation.
+An intelligent insurance plan assistant built using the HEALRAG library.
+This project provides a complete solution for insurance document retrieval and question answering using Azure services.

+## Overview

+This project leverages the HEALRAG library to create a specialized RAG (Retrieval-Augmented Generation) system for insurance plans.
+It allows users to ask questions about their insurance coverage, benefits, and policies, and receive accurate responses based on the actual insurance documents.

 ## Features

-- **Blob Storage Management**: Upload and manage documents in Azure Blob Storage
+- **Insurance Document Management**: Upload and manage insurance documents in Azure Blob Storage
-- **Search Operations**: Create and manage Azure Cognitive Search indices with semantic search capabilities
+- **Semantic Search**: Find relevant insurance information using Azure Cognitive Search
-- **RAG Implementation**: Generate context-aware responses using Azure OpenAI
+- **Intelligent Responses**: Generate accurate answers to insurance-related questions using Azure OpenAI
-- **Database Management**: Store and retrieve conversations using Cosmos DB
+- **Conversation History**: Store and retrieve user conversations using Cosmos DB
-- **Progress Tracking**: Monitor operations using NDJSON files
+- **Progress Tracking**: Monitor operations using NDJSON format
-- **Type Hints**: Full type support for better IDE integration
+- **Type Hints**: Full type support for better code completion and error detection
 - **Error Handling**: Comprehensive error handling and logging
-- **Batch Processing**: Efficient batch processing for large datasets
+- **Batch Processing**: Support for batch operations on insurance documents
 - **Streaming Support**: Stream responses for real-time interactions
+- **Web Interface**: User-friendly web application for interacting with the system

 ## Installation